saravananethaji/referenceprojects/StatusCheckWeb/ReadMe.md

 Also it provides extension to receive command (json based) through browser client.

 ## Getting Started
+Two options available for the usage
+*Build and Use

-Download this web project and import into eclipse workspace as dynamic web project.
-Execute build.xml to compile and create web application binary.
+     Download this web project and import into eclipse workspace as dynamic web project.Execute build.xml to compile and create web application binary.
+* Download Binary and Use
+    Download StatusCheckWeb.war from this project and follow the instructions provided in "TOMCAT DEPLOYMENT" section ...

 ### Prerequisites

-JDK 1.8
+*JDK 1.8
-Web server
+*Web server

 ```

 ### Installing

-### Tomcat Deployment (Tomcat 8.x or 9.x)
+###  INSTALLATION Tomcat Deployment (Tomcat 8.x or 9.x)
 * [Web Application] Download StatusCheckWeb.war from the project
 * [Deploy] Place StatusCheckWeb.war in the webapps folder
 * [Environment Setting] Update Catalina.sh with following System configuration